Trump to tout strong economy in State of the Union after turbulent first year

 His drive for more reciprocal trade with China and other countries is expected to be a dominant theme.
 Trump has so far been unsuccessful in lowering U.S. trade deficits around the world.

-Additional reporting by Richard Cowan, Susan Cornwell and Roberta Rampton; Editing by Peter Cooney and Andrew Hay
+Additional reporting by Richard Cowan, Susan Cornwell, Amanda Becker and Roberta Rampton; Editing by Peter Cooney and Andrew Hay